top of page

 THE AUTHOR Tim Marshall (b.
 1959) is a British journalist and author with a focus on international affairs and diplomacy.
 His long career began in the 80s when he worked for several United Kingdom-based broadcasters such as LBC, BBC and especially Sky News, for which he would report for more than twenty years.
 As a journalist, he witnessed all major conflicts and dramatic events of the late 20th century, including those in the Balkan area, Kosovo, Afghanistan, Iraq, Gaza, and Pakistan.
 He published his first book - about football chants - in 2014, and in 2015 followed the first of a successful geopolitics series that includes The Power of Geography and that would make him a bestselling author all over the world.

-BOOK REVIEW: HISTORY IS ALREADY WRITTEN FOR THOSE WHO CAN READ IT
+BOOK NOTES: HISTORY IS ALREADY WRITTEN FOR THOSE WHO CAN READ IT

 Normally, reading a 3-year-old book would not be a big deal.
 We read novels that have been written centuries ago and pre-World Wars essays that still resonate today.
 But this is not the case with geopolitics.